Carnot battery: Heat to electricity

 These elements can be combined in many ways.
 An analysis of the combinations found an optimal design with 57% efficiency and an levelized cost of storage (LCOS) of €0.649 ($0.73)/kWh.
 Efficiency up to 81% is possible.

 Advantages and disadvantages

 The Carnot battery is known by several other names such as Pumped Thermal Electricity Storage (PTES) or Pumped Heat Electricity Storage (PHES).
-This relatively new technology has become one of the most promising large-scale energy storage technologies.
+This relatively new technology has become one of the large-scale energy storage technologies.

 The main advantages of the Carnot battery are: